The current EPG is a mess... would be nice if they could organise General Entertainment a bit better too though.

 You'll need to retune your Freeview set-top boxes and TVs yet again this coming September.
 DMOL, the organistion that provides the Freeview EPG, is rejigging the terrestrial broadcasting servicer's channel listing.
 DMOL (DTT Multiplex Operators Ltd) said yesterday that the newly organised EPG will debut on 19 September.
-Kit not …
+Kit …

 The current EPG is a mess... would be nice if they could organise General Entertainment a bit better too though.

 I'd love to be able to remap the numbers locally.